Which city is cheaper, Florence or Rome?

 Rome is a very popular city for students.
 The city is a popular study abroad destination and you'll find plenty of international students here.

-Florence is a great destination for students.
+Florence is a very popular place to visit for students.
 Many students visit this city as part of a short term study abroad program, or for the entire length of their studies.
 The city is beautiful, and whether your focus is art, history, or culture, this city will not disappoint.

 Visitors in Rome can get around quickly with the extensive public transit system.
 There's a metro system, trams, and a comprehensive bus system that goes around the city.

-Rome and Florence both are comparable when exploring on foot.
+Rome and Florence both are first-rate when exploring on foot.

 Getting around Rome on foot is easy.
 You'll find many of the most popular sights in a compact area that's easily explored on foot.
 Do watch out for traffic, which can be a bit chaotic at times.